-2. On May 31, 2021, this honorable Energy Bureau issued and published a Resolution and Order approving LUMA's Initial Budgets in Case NEPR-MI-2021-004 ("May 31st Initial Budgets Resolution and Order").
+2. On May 31, 2021, this honorable Energy Bureau issued and published a Resolution and Order approving LUMA's Initial Budgets in Case NEPR-MI-2021-0004 ("May 31st Initial Budgets Resolution and Order").

-3. In the May 31st Initial Budgets Resolution and Order, the Energy Bureau listed certain "requirements for LUMA to fulfill during the Interim Period and going forward" including, among others, requirements for reporting on the Initial Budgets spending amounts and reporting on federal funding activity.
-Then, on July 16, 2021, this Energy Bureau issued a Resolution and Order in Case NEPR-MI-2021-004 (the "July 16th Initial Budgets Resolution and Order") in which it modified the federal funding reporting requirements under the May 31st Initial Budgets Resolution and Order to provide the following:
+3. In the May 31st Initial Budgets Resolution and Order, the Energy Bureau listed certain "requirements for LUMA to fulfill during the Interim Period and going forward," including, among others, requirements for reporting on the Initial Budgets spending amounts and reporting on federal funding activity.
+With respect to the reporting on the Initial Budgets, the May 31st Resolution provided, in Section IV, paragraph 2, that: